joemoose/dungeoneers.d20/docs/appendix-c.md

 ## Introduction

-One might simply walk into the wilderness, but trekking is far more impressive astride a war horse.
+One might walk into the wilderness, but trekking is far more impressive when astride a war horse.

 ## Loads